weareswat/challenges/README.md

 	}.CalculateUpvotePercentage().CalculateVoteRatio(),
 	// Code omitted
 ```
-*Don't worry about the __CalculateUpvotePercentage()__ and __CalculateVoteRatio()__ extension methods, they are here to calculate their respective values with the hard coded Upvotes and Downvotes numbers so coders don't have to waste time calculating them themselves, they are also explained in the next sub chapter*
+*Don't worry about the __CalculateUpvotePercentage()__ and __CalculateVoteRatio()__ extension methods, they are here to calculate their respective values with the hard coded Upvotes and Downvotes numbers so coders don't have to waste time calculating them themselves, they are also explained in the next sub chapter.*

-The hard coded data here is for testing purposes, their values, altered or not during testing, will remain in memory until the program is shutdown.
-The added posts will automatically be rated in the **BlogPostController.cs**, also explained later
+The hard coded data here is for testing purposes, their values, altered or not during testing, will remain in memory until the program is shutdown, in which, upon restart values will be reset to what they were previously.
+The added posts will automatically be rated in the **BlogPostController.cs**, also explained later.

-#### Code Tour - Models/ExtensionMethods
+#### <a name="codetour_extensionmethods"></a> Code Tour - Models/ExtensionMethods
 3. These [extension methods](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods#common-usage-patterns) only work with BlogPost objects (present in the Models/ folder), hence why they were attached to each newly created BlogPost hard coded data:

 ```cs